textileio/go-threads/eventstore/README.md

 The above diagram depicts the different components inside a `Store`.
 Also, it travels through their relationships caused by a transaction commit.
 The inverse path, caused by a new event detected in other peer log in the thread, is somewhat similar but in the other direction.

 Arrows aren't always synchronous calls, but also channel notifications and other mediums in order to inverse dependency between components.
 Arrows are conceptual communications.

 #### Models
 Models are part of `Store` public-api.
 Main responsibility: store instances of a user-defined schema.

 Models are json-schemas that describe instance types of the `Store`.
 They provide the public API for creating, deleting, updating, and querying instances within this model.
 They also provide read/write transactions which have _serializable isolation_ within the `Store` scope.

 #### EventCodec
 This is an internal component not available in the public API.
-Main responibility: Transform actions done in instances within a transaction, to `Event`s (as bytes in the `Event` payload)
+Main responsibility: Transform and apply and encode/decode transaction actions.

-`EventCodec` is an abstraction used to transform actions applied to model instances in a transaction, to `Event`.
-An `Event` is conceptually something that happened in the `Store`.
+`EventCodec` is an abstraction used to:
+- Transform actions made in a txn, to an array of `store.Event` that will be dispatcher to be reduced.
+- Encode actions made in a txn to a `ipldformat.Node` which will serve as the next building block for the appended Record in the local peer log.
+- The reverse of last point, when receiving external actions to allow to be dispatched.

-For example, if within a model `WriteTxn()`, a new instance is created and another was updated, these two action will be sent to the `EventCodec` to transform them in `Event`s.
+For example, if within a model `WriteTxn()`, a new instance is created and other was updated, these two action will be sent to the `EventCodec` to transform them in `Event`s.
 These `Event` have a byte payload with the encoded transformation.
 Currently, the only implementation of `EventCodec` is a `jsonpatcher`, which transforms these actions in json-merge/patches, and store them as payloads in events.

-These generated `Events` will be passed to the underlying `Threadservice` to add in the peer own log in the thread associated with the `Store`.
+These events are also aggregated in a returned `ipldformat.Node`, which is the compatible/analogous information to be used by `Threadservice` to add in the peer own log in the thread associated with the `Store`.
 Likewise, `EventCodec` also do the inverse transformation.
-Given a `Event`, it transforms its byte payload into actions that will be applied in the model.
+Given a `ipldformat.Node`, it transforms its byte payload into actions that will be reduced in the store.

 The `EventCodec` abstraction allows an extensibility point.
 If instead of a json-patcher we want to encode model changes as full instance snapshots (i.e: instead of generating the json-patch, let generate the full instance data), we could provide another implementation of the `EventCodec` to use in the Store.

 Similarly, more advanced encodings of JSON-Document changes can be implemented as `EventCodec` such as JSON-Documents-Delta-CRDTs, or a hybrid json-patch with logical clocks.

-In summary, `EventCodec` encodes and decodes model actions to byte payloads.
-These payloads will ultimately be stored in logs in a `Thread`, via the `Dispatcher` and eventually `Threadservice`.

 #### Dispatcher
 This is an internal component not available in the public API.
-Main responsibility: Every new `Event`, generated internally through transactions or externally via discovering new `Event` from peer logs, must go through the dispatcher which will dispatch it to all `Model`s to perform the `Reduce()` action (change their state).
+Main responsibility: Source of truth regarding known `store.Event`s for the `Store`.
+Will notify registered parties to let them know about new ones..

 Every `Event` generated in the `Store` is sent to a `Dispatcher` when write transactions are committed.
-The dispatcher is responsible for broadcasting these events to all Reducers.
+The dispatcher is responsible for broadcasting these events to all registered Reducers.
 A reducer is a party which is interested in knowing about `Store` events.
-In particular for `Store`, `Model` are reducers that apply `Event` changes using `EventCodecs`.
+Currently, the only reducer is the `Store` itself.

 For example, if a particular instance is updated in a `Model`, these corresponding actions will be encoded as `Event` by the `EventCodec` as mentioned in the last section.
-These `Events` will be dispatched to the `Dispatcher`, which will broadcast them to all registered Reducers (which include the original `Model` that generated them).
-The model will apply those changes to its internal state (so to apply the originally intended changes of the instance).
+These `Events` will be dispatched to the `Dispatcher`, which will:
+- Store the new event in durable storage.
+If the txn made multiple changes, this is done transactionally.
+- Broadcast them to all registered Reducers (which currently is only `Store`).
+Reducers will apply those changes for their own interests.

-The implications of this design implies that all `Model` state change can only happen when the `Dispatcher` sends events to reducers (`Model`s).
-A `Model` can't distinguish between received `Events` generated locally or externally.
-External events are the results of `Threadservice` dispatching new events to the `Dispatcher`; which means that new `Event`s where detected in other peer logs of the same Thread.
+The implications of this design imply that real `Store` state changes can only happen when the `Dispatcher` broadcast new `store.Event`s.
+A `Reducer` can't distinguish between `Events` generated locally or externally.
+External events are the results of `Threadservice` sending new events to the `Dispatcher`, which means that new `Event`s where detected in other peer logs of the same Thread.

 #### Datastore
 This is an internal component not available in the public API.
 Main responsibility: Delivering durable persistence for data.

-`Datastore` is the underlying persistence of `Model` instances and `Dispatcher` raw `Event` information.
+`Datastore` is the underlying persistence of ``Model`` instances and `Dispatcher` raw `Event` information.
+In both cases, their interface is a `datastore.TxnDatastore` to have txn guarantees.

 #### Local Event Bus
 This is an internal component not available in the public API.
-Main responsibility: Deliver locally generated `Event` to other internal components.
-Currently, only to `SingleThreadAdapter`.
-In the future could be used too feed other task needed to run when *local changes* are created.

-`LocalEventBus` Is a `Broadcaster` which notifies interested parties about locally generated `Events`.
-Its only user is a `StoreThreadAdapter` (which will be explained below).
+Main responsibility: Deliver `ipldformat.Node` encoded information of changes done in local commited transactions.
+Currently, only to `SingleThreadAdapter` is listening to this bus.

-#### Store State-change broadcaster
+#### Store Listener
 This is part of the public-api.
-Main responsibility: Notify external actors that the `Store` changed its state.
-S
+Main responsibility: Notify external actors that the `Store` changed its state, with details about the change: in which model, what action (Create, Save, Delete), and wich EntityID.

-Broadcaster useful for end-users that wants to be notified when any `Model` in the `Store` has reduced a new local/remote `Event`.
-Saying it differently, when some data changed.

-### SingleThreadAdapter (StoreThreadAdapter)
+Listeners are useful for clients that want to be notified about changes in the `Store`.
+Recall that `Store` state can change by external events, such as receiving external changes from other peers sharing the `Store`.

+The client can configure which kind of events wants to be notified.
+Can add any number of criterias; if more than one criteria is used they will be interpreted as _OR_ conditions.
+A criteria contains the following information:
+- Which model to listen changes
+- What action is done (Create, Save, Delete)
+- Which EntitiID

+Any of the above three attributes can be set empty.
+For example, we can listen to all changes of all entities in a model if only the first attribute is set and the other two are left empty/default.

+### StoreThreadAdapter (SingleThreadAdapter, unique implementation)
 This is an internal component not available in the public API.
-Main responsibility: Map new `Event` generated in `Store`, to a Threads architecture.
-Currently, one-to-one mapping, but could be different.

-`SingleThreadAdapter` is a component that maps `Events` in the `Store` sense, with `Events` in the Thread sense.
+Main responsibility: Responsible to be the two-way communication between `Store` and `Threads`.

-Every time a new local `Event` is generated in the `Store` (by a `EventCodec` dispatched to `Dispatcher`), will eventually reach the `SingleThreadAdapter`.
-At this point, `SingleThreadAdapter` will transform it in an `Event` that will be appended in the local peer own log in the Thread (using `Threadservice`).
+Every time a new local `ipldformat.Node` is generated in the `Store` due to a write transaction commit, the `StoreThreadAdapter` will notify `Threadservice` that a new `Record` should be added to the local peer log.

-Similarly, when `Threadservice` detects new events in other peer logs, it will dispatch them to `SingleThreadAdapter`.
-Then, it will transform it into a Store `Event` that will be dispatched to `Dispatcher` and ultimately reach the `Model`, which will apply the change to their state (if this Event corresponds to them).
+Similarly, when `Threadservice` detects new `Record`s in other peer logs, it will dispatch them to `SingleThreadAdapter`.
+Then, it will transform it into a Store `Event`s that will be dispatched to `Dispatcher` and ultimately will be reduced to impact `Store` state.

 As said initially, currently, the `Store` is only mapped to a single Thread.
-But in other implementations could decide to map different types of `Events` to different `Threads`. `SingleThreadAdapter` main decision is where to send `Store` events to one or more Threads.

-Note: `SingleThreadAdapter` is a biased name towards an implementation of mapping to a unique thread for the `Store`.
-A better name for this component would be `StoreThreadAdapter`.
+But is possible to decide a different map, where a `Store` might be backed by more than one thread or any other schema.
+This is the component that should be taking this decisions.

 ### Threadservice
 This component is part of the public-api so that it can be accessed.
 Main responsibility: Is the `Store` interface with Threads layer.

-`Threadservice` is the bidirectional communication interface between a Thread and the `Store`.
+`Threadservice` is the bidirectional communication interface to the underlying Thread backing the `Store`.
+It only interacts with `StoreThreadAdapter`
-`Threadservice` will only interact with `StoreThreadAdapter`.